 Developed by the International Digital Publishing Forum, EPUB is the most widely accepted e-book format.
 The format is open source, features extensive typesetting and layout options, and supports highlighting, bookmarks and even multimedia files like images and videos.

-EPUB files also tend to be much smaller than MOBI and PDF files and are directly compatible with services like Google Docs.
-Graphically intensive e-books especially benefit from the EPUB format, as these types of books can quickly balloon in size when using MOBI or AZW3 and become completely unusable as a PDF.
+EPUB files also tend to be much smaller than MOBI and PDF files and are compatible with services like Google Docs.
+Graphically intensive e-books especially benefit from the EPUB format, as they can quickly balloon in size when using MOBI or AZW3 and become unusable as a PDF.

 What Is the MOBI Format?

 MOBI is mostly a legacy format at this point.
 Although you might still come across it on third-party download sites, it’s been replaced as Amazon’s official e-book format by AZW3.
 This file format is developed internally by Amazon and is essentially an upgraded MOBI with additional DRM capabilities as well as updated layouts and typesetting.

 Because MOBI’s main intent is compatibility with all of Amazon’s devices, the files are usually much larger than EPUBs.
 As Amazon has been continuously releasing new Kindle devices, it has also been updating its proprietary file format to go along with the new hardware.